-RSE within PSHE is taught by a specialist team of trained teaching staff and external providers.
-Delivery will be in mixed gender form groups with some provision for single sex teaching if appropriate.
+RSE within PSHE is taught by a team of trained teaching staff and external providers.
+Delivery will be in mixed gender class groups.

-Those pupils who would benefit from a more differentiated and bespoke programme of study will be identified through discussion with the Director of Welfare and Inclusion, the College's SENCO and parents.
+Those pupils who would benefit from a more differentiated and bespoke programme of study will be identified through discussion with the Director of Safeguarding, Welfare & Pastoral Support, Year Leads, the College's SENDCo and parents/carers.